Pyenb/Lenovo_NAS_reflash_guide/README.md

 > [!NOTE]
 > The file under `b4b_images` is the actual firmware file.
 The other files are used for the boot process.
 This file could be manually replaced, in case the Imager tool doesn't create the USB drive properly.

-The USB drive should have the following structure:
+The USB drive should have the following structure after running the Imager tool:

 ```plaintext
 USB-DRIVE:.